• Home

 • Terms of Use

 Disclosure: Some links on this page are affiliate links.
 If you choose to make a purchase through them, this site may earn a small commission at no extra cost to you.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 If Aliens is your favorite (it’s my second favorite), it has its own dedicated section.
 Under Prequels & Sequels, you’ll find pages for Alien 3, Alien: Resurrection, Prometheus, Alien: Covenant, Alien: Romulus, AVP, AVP Requiem, and the TV series Alien: Earth.
 Under The Alien Universe, explore Xenomorph biology, creature types, Weyland-Yutani, timelines, and Alien short films.